Women in general practice: Women as patients

 What impact does having a woman GP make on her patients?

-A woman wearing an artistic shawl with pills knitted into it
+A woman wearing an artistic shawl with rows of square and diamond sequins.

 The first generation of women doctors suggested that many women were neglecting their health rather than be seen by a man.